pbentle2006/Lost-Found-Demo/README.md

 ## 📞 Next Steps

-1. **Deploy Demo** - Use Netlify for professional presentation URL
+1. ✅ **Deploy Demo** - Successfully deployed to GitHub Pages with automated CI/CD
-2. **Stakeholder Review** - Present to government and partner stakeholders
+2. **Stakeholder Review** - Present live demo to government and partner stakeholders
 3. **Gather Feedback** - Collect requirements for Phase 2 enhancements
 4. **Scale Planning** - Prepare for full MVP development and deployment

-**Status: 🎯 MISSION ACCOMPLISHED - DEMO READY FOR PRODUCTION**
+**Status: 🎯 MISSION ACCOMPLISHED - LIVE DEMO DEPLOYED & READY FOR PRESENTATIONS**

 *Built with ❤️ for the UAE's digital future - Showcasing the transformative power of agentic AI in government services*